 Please note all status changes and requests must be submitted from the employees SPPS email account.

-You have 30 days from the date of the event to turn in the paperwork, paperwork received outside of the 30 days will not be accepted.
+You have 30 days from the date of the event to submit a qualifying status change online.
+Using Employee Self Service you will submit your request and upload supporting documentation.
+Status Changes received outside of the 30 days will not be accepted.

-- You will receive an email through your SPPS Email account from Benefits confirming the receipt of Status Change Paperwork
+- You will receive an email through your SPPS Email account from Benefits confirming the approval of the Life Event.

-- Once the paperwork has been processed you will receive a completion email through your SPPS Email account notice from Benefits
+- Once the status change has been processed you will receive a completion email through your SPPS Email account notice.

 - SPPS will deduct, from an employee’s wages the necessary premiums to effect the Qualifying Status Change.
-If an employee is on an unpaid leave, payment must be made prior to coverage to take effect.
+If an employee is on unpaid leave, payment must be made prior to coverage taking effect.
 Benefits will notify you via email if there is any amount due.

-- Medical and/or dental cards are available through HealthPartners Customer Service (952.883.5000) or you can log on to your HealthPartners home page and print one yourself.
+- Medical and/or dental cards for employees covered under Medica are available through Medica Customer Service (855-857-2045) or you can log on to your Medica home page and print one yourself.

-Employees are responsible to provide documentation supporting the request of change.
+Employees are responsible for providing supporting documentation of the change.

-Qualified Status Change forms will not be accepted without proper documentation.
+Qualified Status Change will not be approved without proper documentation.